 Promote ideas to initiatives

 Once ready to promote, simply click on the green Promote button and choose the Promote to Initiative option.
-You can choose to promote to any product or workspace for which you have rights.
+You can choose to promote to any workspace for which you have rights.
 When you promote an idea to an initiative, an initiative is created and a link is established between the idea and the initiative.
 This ensures that an initiative's origin and idea vote count are always accessible and that the users who submit and subscribe to ideas are automatically notified when an idea is delivered as a shipped initiative.

 Respond publicly to users